The Website of Craig L. Adams

 I used to be a United Methodist pastor.
 I served under appointment in the United Methodist Church from 1975 to 2010.
 I’ve served several small United Methodist churches in West Michigan.
 I am now officially retired.
 I’ve been active at various times in Emmaus & Chrysalis, as a camp counselor, in the leadership of the Conference Youth Council, and in Lay Speaker training.

-While my family and I have become quite alienated from the United Methodist Church, you will discover that I’m still a Metho-blogger in spite of myself.
+While my family and I have become quite disenchanted with the United Methodist Church in the last several years, you will discover that I’m still a Metho-blogger in spite of myself.

 My wife Robin and I were married in the Hersey United Methodist Church on September 1, 1979.
 We have two children.
 They are grown now, with lives of their own — which is a good thing.
 Robin and I are still very much in love and enjoy each other's company.
 So, in that respect, life is good.